VIP museum entry.

 Upon arrival - Ports of call - what to do next.
 Menu of tours

 Tons of great tips on how to save lots of $$$ Dollars and Pounds.
 Also: local how to fit in with Amsterdam Etiquette.

 Amsterdam, Holland.
 At the Passengers Terminal Amsterdam you are 10 minutes walk from Central Station.
 If you wish to take the tram into town, walk UP the ramp and then cross the busy bridge/street.
 Do not walk all the way left to the tram stop next to the building.
 So you walk UP and you take tram 26 to Central Station.

 Watch out for scam by taxi drivers.
 Even a 1 minute ride will cost you at least 7 E - an amount set by law.
 Make sure you strike a deal with the taxi drivers, asking them for the straightest route - some taxi drivers are crooks and might take detours.

 Also watch out for fast Killer Bicycles in town, they will agressively take right of way.

 Taxi fares: Ride to central station should be around E 7.
 Rembrandt square should be around E 9 to 11.
 Airport should cost around E 35 - 40.
-Get out of the taxi and yell if they screw you by overcharging.
-TCA taxis should be OK.
+TCA taxisand Uber should be OK.

-Obviously I can tak eyou to all of the art museums.
+Obviously I can take you to all of the art museums, with VIP entry.

-As I have special fast lane entrance tickets, we will skip most lines.
+As I have special fast lane entrance tickets, we will skip lines.

 In-depth lecture on Vermeer.